bluegreen-labs/R_project_template/README.md

 Second, there is no preset full template, hence many individual decisions still need to be made and code executed.
 This is bypassed by this setup.

-> NOTE: The template uses BlueGreen Labs' default package template.
+> DISCLAIMER: The template uses BlueGreen Labs' default package template.
 BlueGreen Labs
 > does not take responsibility or endorses projects (accidentally) using BlueGreen Labs branding.
 > Please remove branding by removing the 'package' line in the _pkgdown.yml file.